vasudev-sharma/DeepEEG-Forecast/README.md

-# Deep Learning Based EEG toolbox
+# Deep Learning Based EEG forecasting toolbox
 ## What is does?

 ### 1. Predict EEG from EEG.